cpcdoy/cpcdoy.github.io/content/articles/tp-1.md

 To navigate this landscape we'll use what's called an *optimizer*.
 The optimizer will follow what the derivates of the loss function at a specific time step $t$ is telling us and will take the best guess as to where to go given this information.

-Most neural network optimizers are based on *Gradient Descen (GD)*.
+Most neural network optimizers are based on *Gradient Descent (GD)*.
 This algorithm looks like this:

 $W_{i+1} = W_i - lr * D_{loss}(W_i, X_{train}, y_{train})$, where $W_i$ are the current weights of the model, $D_{loss}$ is the loss function's derivative that takes as input the current model weights $W_i$ to compute predictions on the training set $X_{train}$ and compare the model output (which we called $\hat{y}$ earlier) to the ground truth labels $y$.